Home > RGB LED Illuminator

 with Variable Intensity consists of illuminator head, control unit, power supply

 and serial or USB cable.
-The illuminator control software LEDToolV can be downloaded here.
-X in the part number: S - RS232, U - USB.
-(The picture shows USB model). |
+(The picture shows USB model).
+The illuminator control software LEDToolV can be downloaded here Illuminator head installation instructions |

 |